Flucloxacillin: Medical uses

-Flucloxacillin is an antibiotic used to treat skin infections, external ear infections, infections of leg ulcers, diabetic foot infections, and infection of bone.
+Flucloxacillin is an antibiotic used to treat lactacional mastitis (drug of choice), skin infections, external ear infections, infections of leg ulcers, diabetic foot infections, and infection of bone.

 Skin

 Flucloxacillin is used for both staphylococcal and streptococcal skin infections.
 These include folliculitis, carbuncles, impetigo, ecthyma, cellulitis, erysipelas, necrotising fasciitis, and infections of skin conditions such as eczema, scabies, ulcers and acne.
 Due to the widespread belief that dual-therapy is needed to cover both Staphylococcus and Streptococcus in cellulitis, flucloxacillin is sometimes given with the addition of benzylpenicillin for more severe cellulitis.
 However, support for this practice has lessened since findings in a study published in the Emergency Medicine Journal in 2005 did not show this combination to give additional clinical benefit.
 In the UK, using flucloxacillin alone is the first choice for treating cellulitis.
 Some other countries vary.

 Wounds

 Infections of leg ulcers can be treated with flucloxacillin.
 With diabetic foot infections the dose is adjusted according to whether the infection appears mild, moderate or severe.